 FAQ

 Teams recordings tend to be larger when screen-sharing is involved — roughly 800 MB to 1.2 GB per hour.
-Roles that record many client calls won't survive long on local-only storage.
-Either pick a tool with cloud storage built in (Qureco's Pro plan includes 30 GB), or do a weekly cleanup of recordings you no longer need.
+A role that records several client calls a week won't survive long on local-only storage.
+Two practical options:

 Wrap-up — Teams' "three-condition wall" is solvable from your Mac